 Mr. Ashworth uses Cognitive Behavioral Therapy to treat children, adolescents and adults experiencing intense anxiety or distress.
 According to the website for the group National Alliance on Mental Illness, Cognitive Behavioral Therapy (CBT) “focuses on exploring relationships among a person's thoughts, feelings and behaviors.
 During CBT a therapist will actively work with a person to uncover unhealthy patterns of thought and how they may be causing self-destructive behaviors and beliefs.
 By addressing these patterns, the person and therapist can work together to develop constructive ways of thinking that will produce healthier behaviors and beliefs.
 The core principles of CBT are identifying negative or false beliefs and testing or restructuring them."

-Ashworth believes that if we continue to treat people by taking away a distressor, it robs the person of feeling or practicing distress tolerance.
-By progressively exposing his clients to their “trigger” while providing some accommodations, the client builds tolerance to the distressor.
+Ashworth believes that if we continue to treat people by taking away a distresser, it robs the person of feeling or practicing distress tolerance.
+By progressively exposing his clients to their “trigger” while providing some accommodations, the client builds tolerance to the distresser.

 Think of your teen.
 Do you want him/her to go through life with a limited ability to experience distress?
 How will this affect confidence, and the ability to manage emotion or make decisions?
 As a parent myself, I understand the primal need to protect your child.
 Asking kids to “feel bad” is horribly uncomfortable, yet somewhat necessary if we want them to develop the life skills they need to be successful, emotionally-healthy adults.